atepoorthuis/02526-idv-2020/src/routes/weeks/week3/week3.md

 ```

 ## Rebuilding Our Du Bois Chart with JS
-In the next section, we will build our original Du Bois bar chart again, but now with JS instead of writing each element directly into the HTML document.
-In doing so, we will walk through the most important aspects of JavaScript as well.
-This highlights the essential concepts, which are covered in much more detail in the [Eloquent Javascript](https://eloquentjavascript.net/) (ES) textbook.
+In the next section, we will build our original Du Bois bar chart again, but now 'programmatically' with JS instead of writing each element directly into the HTML document.
+In doing so, we will use and apply important aspects of JavaScript as well.
+This will serve to highlight the most essential JS concepts, which are covered in much more detail in the [Eloquent Javascript](https://eloquentjavascript.net/) (ES) textbook.

 To provide a starting point, we will use the below sandbox.
 It contains the skeleton of our graph, with a single, commented-out bar element.
-In the next sections, we will first recreate the single bar element with JavaScript and then scale up to recreating all bar elements.
+In the next sections, we will first recreate this single bar element with JavaScript and then scale up to recreating all bar elements.

 ::: codesandbox sandboxes/week3_stage_1 codemirror=1&view=split&fontsize=12&hidenavigation=1&hidedevtools=1&theme=light
 :::